maybebyte/anthesis/why-openbsd.md

 rotation, a stateful packet filter/firewall, and local mail delivery are all enabled by default on a new OpenBSD installation.

+## Multipurpose

+OpenBSD makes a good OS for both the desktop and the server, at least for my needs.

 ## Other resources

 - [Why OpenBSD rocks](https://why-openbsd.rocks/fact/)